spotinst/help/src/docs/eco/getting-started/connect-your-aws-account.md

 ## Prerequisite

-Getting started with Eco on AWS usually requires read-only permissions to the Cost and Usage Reports, which are located in the Management account.
+Getting started with Eco on AWS usually requires read-only permissions to the Cost and Usage Reports, which are located in the Management account, or in specially configured [member accounts](https://aws.amazon.com/about-aws/whats-new/2020/12/cost-and-usage-report-now-available-to-member-linked-accounts/).
 Choose one of the following methods:

 - Read data from your Direct-to-AWS Management Account and connect as described below.
+- Read data from a single AWS MSP/Reseller customer account and connect as described below.
-- Read data for all AWS MSP/Reseller customer accounts, connect as described below, and submit a support ticket.
+- Read data for multiple AWS MSP/Reseller customer accounts, connect as described below, and submit a support ticket.
 - Read data for limited AWS MSP/Reseller customer accounts and submit a support ticket.
 - Read data provided by CloudHealth and submit a support ticket.
 - Read data from a member-account's Cost and Usage Report and submit a support ticket.